Safetywashing: Do AI Safety Benchmarks Actually Measure Safety Progress?: Human Values

 We draw a potential distinction between knowledge and propensity-focused ethical benchmarks.
 ETHICS focuses on the ability to recognize or identify everyday moral considerations, while MACHIAVELLI and Sycophancy measure propensities—the behavioral tendencies of models.
 Therefore, benchmarks testing ethical knowledge are likely to be measuring latent model capabilities and may be avenues for safetywashing.
 This does not mean, however, that any arbitrary benchmark focused on ethical propensities of language models does not measure capabilities; as always, one would have to empirically measure the correlation with capabilities to make a determination rather than relying on intuitive arguments.
 Further, while this distinction is offered as helpful discussion, intuitive distinctions in this vein (especially without empirical testing) should never be relied upon or taken seriously.

-We find that while one machine ethics benchmark has a high correlation with upstream general capabilities, other benchmarks have low correlations.
+We find that while one machine ethics benchmark has a high correlation with upstream general capabilities and compute investment, other benchmarks have low correlations.
 Hence, some areas of machine ethics are not liable for safetywashing.